laminas/tutorials/doc/book/unit-testing.md

 </phpunit>
 ```

-Now run `phpunit -- testsuite Album` from the project root; you should get
+Now run `./vendor/bin/phpunit --testsuite Album` from the project root; you
-similar output to the following:
+should get similar output to the following:

 ```text
 PHPUnit 5.3.4 by Sebastian Bergmann and contributors.